3424672656/3424672656/README.md

 ## Hi there 👋

 🔭 About Me
-- 🔭 I’m currently working on Message middleware R&D Intern of @XiaoMi
+- 🔭 I once worked as a message-oriented middleware intern at Xiaomi
 - 🌱 I’m currently learning rocketmq and flink
 - 🌱 Contact me......